Lie reductions and exact solutions of dispersionless Nizhnik equation: Introduction

 We compute for the first time point symmetry groups of reduced equations, including their discrete point symmetries, and check whether these symmetries are hidden or induced.
 Since most of the reduced equations to be considered are quite cumbersome, various versions of the algebraic method by Hydon \cite{hydo1998a,hydo1998b,hydo2000b} are much more efficient in the course of the above computation than the direct method.
 In addition, some of the reduced equations of the equation~\eqref{eq:dN} are not of maximal rank, and the study of Lie and general point symmetries of differential equations that are not of maximal rank is also carried out for the first time in the present paper.
 We also make deeper analysis of reduced equations than in most papers in the field of classical group analysis, construct more solutions for more reduced equations and more systematically study hidden symmetries of the original equation.
 For integrating some of reduced ordinary differential equations for the equation~\eqref{eq:dN}, we involve the associated Lie reductions of the nonlinear Lax representation~\eqref{eq:dNLaxPair}.

 In the course of performing the Lie reduction procedure for the equation~\eqref{eq:dN}, we observe several interesting phenomena.
 Thus, not all parameters of a family of inequivalent subalgebras are necessarily inherited by the corresponding reduced equations.
 The limit case for this phenomenon is when all inequivalent subalgebras from a family even parameterized by arbitrary functions correspond, under an appropriate choice of ansatzes, to the same reduced equation.
 Another display of this phenomenon is the possibility of mapping a class of reduced equations to its proper subclass, which has a less number of parameters.
-The algebra~$\mathfrak g$ is embedded to the algebra~$\mathfrak g_{\rm L}$ via extending the vector fields from~$\mathfrak g$ to the dependent variable~$v$ of the nonlinear Lax representation~\eqref{eq:dNLaxPair}, and thus any Lie reduction of the equation~\eqref{eq:dN} has a counterpart among Lie reductions of the system~\eqref{eq:dNLaxPair} but such a counterpart is in general not unique even up to the $G_{\rm L}$-equivalence.
+Some equivalent (two-dimensional) subalgebras of the algebra~$\mathfrak g$ with a nonzero (one-dimensional) intersection induce inequivalent (one-dimensional) subalgebras of the maximal Lie invariance algebra of a reduced partial differential equation obtained by the Lie reduction with respect to the intersection.
+The algebra~$\mathfrak g$ is embedded in the algebra~$\mathfrak g_{\rm L}$ via extending the vector fields from~$\mathfrak g$ to the dependent variable~$v$ of the nonlinear Lax representation~\eqref{eq:dNLaxPair}, and thus any Lie reduction of the equation~\eqref{eq:dN} has a counterpart among Lie reductions of the system~\eqref{eq:dNLaxPair} but such a counterpart is in general not unique even up to the $G_{\rm L}$-equivalence.
 In contrast to Lie symmetries, simple and obvious discrete point symmetries of the equation~\eqref{eq:dN} induce, even under the optimal choice of ansatzes, complicated and nontrivial discrete point symmetries of the corresponding reduced equations.

 For readers' convenience, we marked the constructed solutions of the dispersionless Nizhnik equation~\eqref{eq:dN} by the bullet symbol~$\bullet$\,.